 - Trash Pickup (and which day?)

-- Parking Fees
+- Parking requirements

-Be sure that your quote includes all taxes and fees.
+Make sure your quote includes all taxes and fees.

-Reserve your Vacation Property
+Cancelling your Vacation Property

 During your Stay